Taane Milne: 2017

 Milne played in 11 games in 2017, almost entirely from the bench.
 He scored his first try in round 11 against the Warriors, his sole match starting at centre for the season, and his only try for the year.
 On 6 May, Milne made his international debut for Fiji against Tonga in the 2017 Pacific Cup.
-Milne said, "I received a call from Mick Potter to play for Fiji against Samoa last year but I couldn't due to personal reasons, I was disappointed.
-But I had let him know that I was keen to play for Fiji this year.
+Milne said, "I received a call from Mick Potter to play for Fiji against Samoa last year but I couldn't due to personal reasons.
+I was disappointed, but I had let him know that I was keen to play for Fiji this year.
 This has been an emotional moment for me.
-One of the best things being in camp is the devotion time and learning some Fijian songs.
+One of the best things about being in camp is the devotion time and learning some Fijian songs.
 This has been one of the best camps I have ever been in."

 In June, Milne signed a two-year contract with the Wests Tigers starting in 2018.

-Selected for Fiji in the World Cup at the end of the season, Milne score 2 tries and 2 goals in the opening match against the USA.
-In his next game, he scored 2 tries and kicked 3 goals against Wales.
+Selected for Fiji in the World Cup at the end of the season, Milne scored two tries and kicked two goals in Fiji’s opening match against the USA.
+In his next game, he scored two tries and kicked three goals against Wales.

-2018

-Milne was sacked by the Wests Tigers in April 2018 after failing a drugs test.
-He joined the Mount Pritchard Mounties for the remainder of the 2018 season.

 On 4 November, Milne signed a two-year deal with the New Zealand Warriors.
 Milne had written a letter to coach Stephen Kearney asking him for a second chance to play in the NRL.
-Milne said "I told him I'm not a drug addict," Milne told the Telegraph.
+"I told him I'm not a drug addict," Milne said.
 "I wrote to him – spelling errors and all – telling him that I wanted to play in the NRL again.
 That I owned up to my errors and I was on the right track.
 I knew I could offer something to the club".